 Other factors considered for authority include the age of the URL, the depth or expertise displayed in the content available on the site, and reviews.

-Technical SEO elements have become more important to the search engines – and therefore to SEO – in recent years.
+Performance Metrics have become more important to search engines – and therefore to SEO – in recent years.

 With the roll-out of Mobile-first indexing, your mobile website has become the default version of your website – the version Google is measuring.
 Does the mobile version of your site load quickly?
 Is all of the content accessible by mobile?
 Are the links and buttons clickable (not too small or too close together) and the text readable?
 Have you removed “pop-ups” from your mobile site?
 Test your pages using Google’s Mobile-Friendly test tool.
 Even if you’re using a responsive theme, don’t assume that your site is formatted for mobile, test its functionality yourself.